2026 Design Trend: Cool Blue

 What “Cool Blue” actually means in 2026 Design Trend

-This trend is not about friendly sky blues or playful pastels.
+This color trend is not about aesthetics, sky blues or playful pastels.

 In 2026, Cool Blue shows up as: